Azure-Samples/real-time-monitoring-and-observability-for-media/docs/2_local_development_setup.md

-# Overview
+# Local Development Setup

-Follow the steps below to setup to setup local environment for development.
+Follow the steps below to setup the local environment for development.

 ## Prerequisites